Top 10 Eurovision songs of the 1990s by percentage

 Eurovision during the 1990s was a very interesting time with the Contest achieving many accomplishments and breaking many records.

-These included a certain country winning multiple times, the first back-to-back win in the Contest’s history, the first and only trans winner, a popular band taking home the trophy for a powerhouse nation, and a winning song with the fewest ever words sung in the Contest.
+These included a certain country winning multiple times, the first and only trans artist winning, a popular band taking home the trophy for a powerhouse nation, and a winning song with the fewest ever words sung in the Contest.

 Today we jump into a time machine and look at the most popular songs of the 1990s at Eurovision by the percentage of total possible votes, with some surprising results and omissions!

 =9.
 Carola - 'Fångad av en stormvind' (Sweden 1991)